Sustainable (Green) Building

 - Additional Programs and Links

-High performance schools join together the very best of today's design strategies and building technologies, as well as:
+High performance schools join together design strategies and building technologies that amongst other things:

 - Provide a healthy and comfortable indoor environment.

 - Function as a teaching tool.

 - Serve as a community resource for neighborhood meetings and functions.